How To Get Rid Of Stretch Marks Fast?

 9. Vitamin C Supplement

-Some dermatologists suggest that a daily intake of 500 mg of Vitamin C supplement may help in reducing stretch marks.
+Some dermatologists suggest a daily intake of 500 mg of Vitamin C supplement may help reduce stretch marks.
 As another method, you can use a topical glycolic acid along with Vitamin C.

-If you have the patience and time, natural remedies are the safest bet for getting rid of stretch marks.
+If you have the patience and time, natural remedies are the safest bet for removing stretch marks.
 Here are some of the best natural and herbal remedies that have proven effective in reducing stretch marks on the skin.

 1. Aloe Vera